 Your child should be treated by a qualified craniofacial medical team at a craniofacial center.
-Currently, FACES has information on sixty-four craniofacial teams located in 27 states, the District of Columbia, and Canada.
+Currently, FACES has information on many of these teams.
 This is by no means a comprehensive list of all the craniofacial teams; however, not all of the centers perform microtia surgery.
 Please contact FACES for details.

 Am I alone?

 No!
 There are many families and organizations who will be glad to talk with you and help you with information and support.
 Don't forget books, videos, and web sites.
 The following list will get you started.

 FACES: The National Craniofacial Association